Algorithms and Turing Kernels for Detecting and Counting Small Patterns in Unit Disk Graphs: Turing kernel

 Lemma \ref{lem:Tker_small} describes how to reduce the width of $G$ (and analogously the height of $G$).
 To prove it, we use the shifting technique.
 This general technique was first used by Baker \cite{baker1994approximation} for covering and packing problems on planar graphs and by Hochbaum and Maass \cite{hochbaum1985approximation} for geometric problems stemming from VLSI design and image processing.

 Intuitively, we draw the graph on a grid, and delete all the disks that intersect certain columns of the grid.
 After doing that, the remaining graph will consist of several small disconnected "building blocks".
 Each connected component of the pattern will be fully contained in one of the blocks, and since the blocks are small we can use the oracle to count the number of these occurrences.
 We take advantage of the fact that we can group together connected components that are isomorphic.
-We use Lemma \ref{lem:Tker_small} twice, to reduce the width and height of $G$ to $k$. \begin{lemma} Suppose we have access to an oracle that computes $|\sub (P, G)|$ in constant time, where the host graph $G$ can be drawn in a $(O(k)\times O(k))$-box with ply $p$.
-Then we can compute $|\sub(P,G')|$ for host graphs $G'$ that can be drawn in a box of height $k$ with ply $p$ in time $n\cdot\poly(k)\cdot\sigma_0(P)^2$. \end{lemma} \begin{proof} For $i\in\{0,\dots, k\}$ let $C_i=\{(x,y)\in\mathbb{R}^2:\: x\equiv i\: (\mod\ k+1 ) \}.$ Informally, we draw a grid and select every $(k+1)$th vertical gridline.
-Let $P_i$ be the set of all subgraphs of $G$ that are isomorphic to $P$ and are disjoint from $C_i$.
+We use Lemma \ref{lem:Tker_small} twice, to reduce the width and height of $G$ to $O(k)$. \begin{lemma} Suppose we have access to an oracle that computes $|\sub (P, G')|$ in constant time, where the host graph $G'$ can be drawn in a $(h\times O(k))$-box for some $h$ with ply $p$.
+Then we can compute $|\sub(P,G)|$ for host graphs $G$ of ply $p$ in time $n\cdot k^{O(1)}\cdot\sigma_0(P)^2$. \end{lemma} \begin{proof} For $i\in\{0,\dots, 2k\}$, let $C_i=\{(x,y)\in\mathbb{R}^2:\: x\equiv i\: (\mod\ 2k+1 ) \}.$ Informally, we draw a grid and select every $(2k+1)$th vertical gridline.
+Let $P_i$ be the set of all pattern occurrences whose image is disjoint from $C_i$:

-Note that every subgraph $Q$ of $G$ that is isomorphic to $P$ is fully contained in at least one $P_i$.
-Indeed, every disk in $Q$ can intersect at most one vertical grid line, so $Q$ is disjoint from $C_i$ for at least one value of $i$.